fleetdm/fleet/handbook/engineering/README.md

 Fleeties do not have to wait for QA to reproduce the bug.
 If you're confident it's reproducible, it's a bug, and the reproduction steps are well-documented, it can be moved directly to the reproduced state.

 #### Release testing
-When a release is in testing, QA should use the the Slack channel #help-release-bugs to keep everyone aware of issues found.
+When a release is in testing, QA should use the the Slack channel #help-qa to keep everyone aware of issues found.
 All bugs found should be reported in the channel after creating the bug first.

-In the #help-release-bugs channel, product may decide whether the bug is a release blocker.
+In the #help-qa channel, product may decide whether the bug is a release blocker.
 When a release-blocking bug is found, product is responsible for communicating the delay to company stakeholders.

 Release blockers include:
 1. Critical bugs (defined below)